What to Plant in December in Arizona

 Vegetables, Herbs & Fruit to plant in Arizona in December

-December is a great time to plant some cool-season crops outdoors.
+December is a good time to plant some cool-season crops outdoors.
 Growth might be a bit slower due to the cooler weather, so don’t worry if things seem to be taking their time.
-Check out the planting lists and fill any empty spots in your garden beds—you’ll be glad you did when harvest time comes around.
+Check out the planting lists and fill any empty spots in your garden beds.

 (Click the link to read “How to Grow” articles on my website.)